dicebear/dicebear/apps/docs/pages/create-styles/implement-dicebear-core/index.md

   `scaleX`, and `scaleY`. `origin` defaults to `{ x: 50, y: 50 }`, and both values go through `formatNumber`.
 - `duration` is `formatNumber(duration / speed)`, `delay` is
   `formatNumber((delay ??
-0) / speed)`, where `speed` is the timeline's factor:
+0) / speed + offset)`, where `speed` is the timeline's
-  its `${name}AnimationSpeed` option when the timeline is named and the user set one, the global `animationSpeed` otherwise.
+  factor (its `${name}AnimationSpeed` option when the timeline is named and the user set one, the global `animationSpeed` otherwise) and `offset` the timeline's start offset in seconds from `${name}AnimationDelay` or `animationDelay` the same way, default `0`.
+The offset is added after the speed has scaled the authored delay, so it shifts by wall clock time.
 Negative delays are allowed and start the timeline mid-way.
 - `iterations` is the literal `infinite` when the field is unset or `'infinite'`, otherwise `formatNumber(iterations)`.
 - `direction` maps `alternateReverse` to `alternate-reverse`; the other three